Breakaway roping

 Breakaway roping is a variation of calf roping where a calf is roped, but not thrown and tied.
 It is a rodeo event that features a calf and one mounted rider.
 The calves are moved one at a time through narrow runs leading to a chute with spring-loaded doors.
 The horse and rider wait in a box next to the chute that has a spring-loaded rope, known as the barrier, stretched in front.
 A light rope is fastened from the chute to the calf's neck, releasing once the calf is well away from the chute and releasing the barrier, which is used to ensure that the calf gets a head start.
 Once the barrier has released, the horse runs out of the box while the roper attempts to throw a lasso around the neck of the calf.

 Once the rope is around the calf's neck, the roper signals the horse to stop suddenly.
 The rope is tied to the saddle horn with a string.
 When the calf hits the end of the rope, the rope is pulled tight and the string breaks.
 The breaking of the string marks the end of the run.
 The rope usually has a small white flag at the end that makes the moment the rope breaks more easily seen by the timer.
 The fastest run wins.

+The most common penalty in breakaway roping is the 10 seconds added when a roper breaks the barrier, failing to give the calf the appropriate head start.
+Breakaway ropes may also be flagged out (disqualified) for any catch other than a bell-collar catch—that is, a clean catch around the calf's neck.